kk-spartans/scholars-cup/08 - Reliving It Up/07 - Preserving life for the future — seeds, samples, and survival.md

 ## Global Oreo Vault

-A place near Svaldbard that holds all of oreo’s
+A place in Svalbard that holds all of oreo’s recipes, right down the road from the seed vault.

+## Arctic World archive

+Digitized cultural and historical records, from mexico,